markjlyon/pointeddicelessrpg/rules.md

 ## Will

-# Lifeform
+# Lifeforms & Traits

-All Lifeforms have base HP of 4.
+All Lifeforms, and therefor all characters, have a base of 4 HP.

 Choose your Lifeform concept (such as Human) then choose any four traits that fit your Lifeform concept from the below list below:

 - +1 to a single Attribute
 - +2 to a single Aspect
 - +2 HP
+- +2 Action Points
 - Extra limbs (arms, legs, wings, a tail. etc.)
 - Enhanced sense (night vision, telescopic vision, selective hearing, scent tracking, etc.)
 - New sense (hear radio signals, sense living creatures, sense emotional auras, etc.)
 - Natural weapon (Close Melee: claws, bite, wing buffet, tail swipe, etc.)
 - Natural armor (Adds 1 Armor and causes the skin of the Lifeform to be thicker and less sensitive to touch)
+- Environment Resistance (extremely cold, extremely dry, extremely hot, extremely humid, extreme altitudes, etc.)
 - Waterbreathing
-- Immunity to a Poison (skin contact, ingested, injected venom, etc.)
+- Immunity to a Poison type (contact, ingested, venom, radiation, etc.)
-- +1 Action Point

 Some Lifeform traits will not fit some concepts, such as Human with Extra Limbs or Waterbreathing, so should be avoided if it doesn't make sense in the campaign.